 A fine needle aspiration uses a thin needle to remove cells from a nodule in your thyroid gland.
-Thyroid nodules are abnormal growths of tissue and fluid.
-The cells are then checked to see if they have cancer.
+Thyroid nodules are abnormal growths of tissue and fluid that may or may not be cancer.
+After your FNA procedure, the cells that were removed are checked to see if they have cancer.
 This procedure is also known as a fine needle biopsy.

-The FNA can be done in your doctor’s office with a tiny needle.
-More commonly, it’s done at a radiology department or center where an ultrasound (use of sound waves to take pictures of the inside of your body) can be used to guide the needle.
-In most cases, you will not need local anesthesia (medication to make the area numb).
+Your FNA can be done in your doctor’s office with a tiny needle or at a radiology department or center where an ultrasound (use of sound waves to take pictures of the inside of your body) can be used to guide the needle.
+In most cases, you won’t need local anesthesia (medication to make the area numb).

 - If you have your FNA done at Memorial Sloan Kettering (MSK), your doctor’s office will help arrange this appointment.
 You may take your medication as usual and eat a light meal before your FNA.
 You do not need to stop taking your blood thinning medication or aspirin before your procedure.

 - If you have your FNA done at a local radiology center, your doctor will give you a prescription.
-Please check with the center about what instructions they want you to follow before the procedure.
+Check with the center about what instructions they want you to follow before the procedure.

 What to Expect During Your FNA

 During your FNA, you will be lying down.
-An ultrasound of your neck is usually done first to see your thyroid gland and locate the nodule.
-Your doctor will then insert a thin needle through the skin in the front of your neck to take cells out of the nodule.
+An ultrasound of your neck is usually done first to see your thyroid gland and find the nodule.
+Your doctor will then place a thin needle through the skin in the front of your neck to take cells out of the nodule.

 What to Expect After Your FNA

-After your FNA, you may have mild discomfort and swelling.
+After your FNA, you may have some discomfort and swelling.
 You can take extra strength acetaminophen (Extra Strength Tylenol®).
-If you aren’t able to take acetaminophen, please let us know.
-Your doctor can suggest another pain medication.
-You may also apply a cold compress if you’re still uncomfortable.
+If you aren’t able to take acetaminophen, tell your doctor.
+They can suggest another pain medication.
+You can also apply a cold compress on the area if you’re still uncomfortable.

 There are no dietary restrictions for after your procedure.
 You may eat and drink as you normally do.

-If you have your FNA done at MSK, ask your nurse for the resource What to Expect After Your Fine Needle Aspiration at MSK’s Fine Needle Aspiration Biopsy Clinic for more information.Back to top
+If you have your FNA done at MSK, read the resource What to Expect After Your Fine Needle Aspiration at MSK’s Fine Needle Aspiration Biopsy Clinic for more information.Back to top

 Your FNA Results